Regular colored graphs of positive degree: Proof of Proposition

-This case is similar to Case II.A of the previous section: the removal of the chain-vertex does not separates the graph $G$ and in the resulting graph $G'$ the two new edges belong to two different $(i,j)$-cycles.
-Then the removal of the chain-vertex is equivalent to a Case II.A removal of $(D-1)$-dipole in the graph $G^+$, followed by some melon deletions:
+Let us call $(c_1,c')$ the external colors of the first dipole in the chain.
+This case is similar to a Case II.A removal of a $(D-1)$-dipole: the removal of the chain-vertex does not separate $\tilde G$ and in the resulting scheme $\tilde G_1$ the two new edges belong to two different $(c_1,c')$-cycles.
+Then the removal of the chain-vertex is equivalent to a Case II.A removal of $(D-1)$-dipole in the graph $\tilde G'$, followed by some melon deletions: